meribold/dotfiles/README.md

 ## Installation

-I don't recommend blindly installing these dotfiles: my setup is personal, opinionated, and sometimes my own information is hard-coded.
+Be warned that my setup is personal, opinionated, and sometimes my own information is hard-coded.
 Some configuration is specific to [Arch][], the ThinkPad X220, or otherwise not portable.
-That being said, you can specifically install the configuration for individual programs without creating any other links.
+That being said, you can specifically install the configuration for individual programs without any extraneous changes being made.
 Installation uses [GNU Make][].

 *   Clone this repository to `~/dotfiles`.
 *   Cherry-pick the configuration for programs you're interested in by giving Make their